 Should I let my 18-month-old cry it out?

 Crying it out is a step in some sleep training methods but it may not be for everyone.
 Some families find it torturous to listen to their baby cry while others find it a means to an end and have a higher tolerance for it.
 It’s important to remember that sleep regressions at any stage are temporary.
-The Dreamland weighted sleep sack could be a useful sleep aid during sleep regressions as the gentle weight increases serotonin and melatonin, which naturally reduces stress and anxiety.

 Try to relax, take some time for yourself during the day when possible, and soon enough, everyone should be back to sleeping well.